-After spending 3 and 1/2 years of our lives in Amsterdam, we became quite the Dutch (and Belgian) craft beer aficionados.
-This top 5 list of unique pubs in Amsterdam offers a recommendation for beer lovers of all tastes (unless you just like Budweiser).
-While some of the pubs listed here do draw a fair few tourists, none are tourist traps because you’ll also find a solid mix of locals at each.
-Keep in mind that Amsterdam is a small city that’s very touristy, and there’s no shortage of tourist trap hangouts in the center.
+Spending 3 and 1/2 years living in Amsterdam spawned a deep appreciation for Dutch and Belgian craft beers.
+Our top 5 list of unique pubs in Amsterdam offers a recommendation for beer enthusiasts of varying tastes (unless you just like Budweiser).
+Some of the pubs listed here draw quite a few tourists, but none are tourist traps because you’ll also find a solid mix of locals at each.
+Amsterdam is a small city, and there’s no shortage of tourist traps in the center.

 5 Most Unique Pubs in Amsterdam

-2) In de Wildeman – A traditional ‘silent’ pub, this establishment never plays music.
-Instead, the focus is on great beer and hopefully the same quality conversation to pair with it.
+A traditional ‘silent’ pub, In de Wildeman never plays music.
+Instead, the focus is on great beer and the opportunity for great conversation to pair with it.
 They feature one of the most diverse beer menus in Amsterdam, with over 150 brews on offer.
 You’ll find pretty much every Belgian Trappist (monk brewed beer) and a great selection of German beers, local beers and an adequate assortment of world beers.
 On a couple occasions, we even received a rare dose of Dutch hospitality, receiving a free beer from the bar staff.
 This is unusual in Amsterdam as in some places we frequented many times, we never received a free drink.
-Good customer service is generally not in the Dutch repertoire, but In de Wildeman has proven it can buck the trend.
+Good customer service is typically not in the Amsterdam repertoire, but In de Wildeman bucks the trend.

-3) Brouwerij ‘t IJ – Housed in an old Dutch windmill, this brewery boasts a fine selection of beers brewed on site.
-Their signature amber colored tripel beer, named Columbus, packs a punch at 9%.
-You can also enjoy Trappist style cheese, made from cows who fed off the wort the brewery traded with the dairy farm.
-Tours of the brewery are offered Friday, Saturday and Sunday at 3:30pm and 4pm.
+Tours of Brouwerij ‘t IJ are offered Friday, Saturday and Sunday at 3:30pm and 4pm.
 The cost is only €4.50 ($5.50 US) and includes 1 free beer.
 While open daily, the pubs opening hours are just 2pm-8pm.
 Take a break from sightseeing and try to get here close to opening.
 Just 45 minutes after opening, even in winter months, it can already start to become difficult to get a table inside.
 In summer, their large outdoor terrace is a popular place with locals.
 Again, arrive early, as sunshine draws big crowds to any good outside venue in Amsterdam.

-4) Beer Temple – Europe’s first self proclaimed American beer bar.
-And honestly in our travels throughout the continent, we haven’t come across anything else like it.
-If you’re American and hankering for a taste of home, this is the place to go.
-If you’re American and wanting to forget home, you should probably skip it, because the decor resembles a TGI Fridays gone Dutch.
-But this bar boasts a better American beer selection than 98% of American bars in the United States.
+Beer Temple boasts a better American beer selection than 98% of American bars in the United States.
 They feature 30 small batch brews on tap, mostly American, and over 100 additional choices in bottles.
 Some great options include varieties from the Great Divide and Left Hand breweries, as well as the not too shabby Rogue, Anchor, Sierra Nevada and Flying Dog breweries.
 They also have rare special edition American brews that will set you back a pretty penny.

-5) De Prael – The only other active brewery in Amsterdam (along with the above mentioned IJ).
-This establishment, located in the famous red light district, brews 5 beers year round, with the occasional seasonal beer.
-Their beers are all named after former Dutch singers.
-They recently re-modeled the pub’s dining room and it’s also a nice place to grab a quality sandwich, or typical Dutch snacks like bitterballen (fried balls of mash potatoes and beef).
+De Prael recently re-modeled the pub’s dining room and it’s also a nice place to grab a quality sandwich, or typical Dutch snacks like bitterballen (fried balls of mash potatoes and beef).
 An added bonus of patronizing this place is that you are supporting a good cause.
 De Prael staffs several mentally challenged people that work in the dining room and gift shop.
 Unique for Amsterdam.

 Cafe Belgique is a hip pub for Belgian beers, though they have a smaller selection than In de Wildeman, offering about 30 choices.
 Though the pub is one of the smallest in Amsterdam, they strangely manage to squeeze in quality up and coming dj’s.
 Particularly in summer months, people spill into the small alley and the area permeates of weed.
 This is honestly pretty unusual for a good pub in Amsterdam.
 Very few tolerate marijuana smoking, even outside.
 We do think it’s funny that some choose to combine 9% beers with powerful weed.
 If you can find a seat here, like we occasionally did, it has one of the funkiest vibes of any Amsterdam pub.